Does Planter have plant care information?

 Quick Info

 General planting and care information.
-Many of the Quick Info cards display additional details when selected:
+Many of the quick info cards display additional details when selected:

 Screenshot of carrots Quick Info cards